 As provost, he is NC State’s chief academic officer, reports to the chancellor, and collaborates with vice provosts, executive officers, college deans and others in the administration of all academic and student affairs.
-He has led numerous key campus initiatives, including the development and implementation of “The Pathway to the Future: NC State’s 2011-2020 Strategic Plan,” along with the university’s recent reaffirmation of accreditation by the Southern Association of Colleges and Schools.
+He has led numerous key campus initiatives, including the development and implementation of “Wolfpack 2030: Powering the Extraordinary,” NC State’s strategic plan, and the university’s current reaffirmation of accreditation process by the Southern Association of Colleges and Schools.

-Arden received a Bachelor of Science in veterinary sciences (DVM equivalent) and a diploma of veterinary clinical studies from the University of Sydney, Australia; a Master of Science in physiology from Michigan State University; and a Ph.D. in physiology and biophysics from the University of Kentucky.
+Arden received a Bachelor of Science in veterinary sciences and a diploma of veterinary clinical studies from the University of Sydney, Australia; a Master of Science in physiology from Michigan State University; and a Ph.D. in physiology and biophysics from the University of Kentucky.
 He received his board certification from the Board of Veterinary Medicine in New South Wales and he is a diplomate of the American College of Veterinary Surgeons.

 Holladay Hall 102A, Box 7101